-- We will launch poll questions periodically throughout the session and ask you to put your answers in the chat. - We won't be able to answer questions about specific situations in the chat, but we welcome you to call the Help Line to discuss these issues at 800-388-2014. - The Help Line is open 24 hours a day.
-Specialists are available from 9:00am-5:00pm.
-If you leave a message, you will receive a call by the next business day. - Following today's webinar, the recorded session, attachments, and Q&As will be posted/accessible.
+- We will launch poll questions periodically throughout the session and ask you to respond to questions in the chat. - We won't be able to answer questions about specific situations in the chat, but we welcome you to call the Help Line to discuss these issues at 800-388-2014. - The Help Line is open 24 hours a day.
+Specialists are available from 9:00am - 5:00pm.
+If you leave a message, you will receive a call by the next business day. - Following today's webinar, today's recorded session, attachments and Q&As will be posted/accessible.